 |Set Decoration||John McCarthy & Ralph Sylos|

-Epilogue – based on the teleplay by Donald S. Sanford and story by John C. Champion
+Epilogue – based on “The Fugitives,” a teleplay by Donald S. Sanford and story by John C. Champion

-(JESS and MYRA GREEVY are looking out the window of the Laramie sheriff’s office.)
+(JESS HARPER and MYRA GREEVY are looking out the window of the Laramie sheriff’s office.)

 MYRA GREEVY: I can wait.
 I’m free… for the first time in my life.

 JESS HARPER: About Joel.
 I’m sorry.

 MYRA GREEVY: Don’t say that, Jess.
 I think I always knew that Joel would die violently someday.
 I’m sorry about what we did to you.